 About the video

-From the 2014 North American International Auto Show, Cars.com's Kelsey Mays takes a look at the 2015 Hyundai Genesis.
+From the 2014 North American International Auto Show, Cars.com's Kelsey Mays takes a look at the 2015 Lexus RC F and RC 350.

-(seatbelt clicking) (upbeat music) Hi, I'm Kelsey Mays for Cars.com here at the 2014 North American International Auto Show in Detroit with a car that we called our new car of the year, all the way back in 2009.
+(energetic rock music) (car tires squealing) Hi, I'm Kelsey <ays for Cars.com and we're here at the 2014 North American International Auto Show in Detroit looking at Lexus's new RC.